Lipid profile test, Hyperlipidemia causes, Cholesterol sources and importance

 What is a lipid profile?

-The lipid profile is a group of tests that are often ordered together to determine the risk of coronary heart disease, They are tests that have been shown to be good indicators of whether someone is likely to have a heart attack, hypertension, or stroke caused by atherosclerosis.
+The lipid profile is a group of tests that are often ordered together to determine the risk of coronary heart disease, They are tests that are good indicators of whether someone is likely to have a heart attack, hypertension, or stroke caused by atherosclerosis.

 Lipid profile typically includes: